kedom1337/applica/README.md

-# `Applica` - 👥 User Application Management System
+# `Applica` - 👥 Application management for university clubs

-A full-stack system for handling user applications for small organizations like local clubs.
-The system provides an API for accepting applications from any source (like a WordPress plugin), and a dashboard for reviewing and managing these applications.
+A full-stack system that streamlines user application handling intended for university clubs.
+The system provides a API for accepting applications and a dashboard to manage them.